 Ser Passive

 The ser passive uses ser + past participle that agrees with the subject, and you can name the agent with por.
-It feels formal and highlights who did the action.
+It feels formal and is great when the doer matters.

 Formation

-To form the passive voice with ser, conjugate ser in the desired tense, add the agreeing past participle, and optionally include the agent with por.
+To form the passive voice with ser, conjugate ser in the needed tense, add the agreeing past participle, and optionally include the agent with por.

 Usage